dahlia-lib/spec/SPECIFICATION.md

 #### `marker`

 The `marker` parameter specifies the character used to mark the beginning of a Dahlia formatting code.
-It MUST be a single character and SHOULD default to `&`.
+It MUST be a single character and MUST[^1] default to `&`.

 #### `auto_reset`

 The `auto_reset` parameter specifies whether the full-reset code (`\033[0m`;
 `&R` by default) should be automatically appended to the end of the string if not present yet.
-It MUST be a boolean value and SHOULD default to true.
+It MUST be a boolean value and MUST[^1] default to true.

+[^1]: Only applies to languages that allow default parameter values.

 ### Target language consistency